tkmxqrdxddd/logviewer-systemd/README.md

-# Logmaster
+# Logviewer-systemd

-Logmaster is a command-line tool that filters and saves system logs based on specified criteria.
+Logviewer-systemd is a command-line tool that filters and saves system logs based on specified criteria.

 ## Usage